I may get paid commission for purchases made after clicking a link in this post.

 3. You are spending too much time on social media

 This one is a classic among bloggers.
 We kid ourselves that being on social media is VITALLY IMPORTANT – perhaps THE most important part of blogging… and consequently we allow ourselves to spend large parts of or blogging time mindlessly scrolling through our social media feeds and replying to notifications and call it ‘work’ – when it really isn’t…

-Sure, depending on how you monetise your blog, growing a strong social following *may* be an important part of your blogging strategy.
+Sure, depending on how you monetize your blog, growing a strong social following *may* be an important part of your blogging strategy.
 However, there is a world of difference between taking the time to learn about how to grow a strong and engaged following on social media, then putting those strategies into practice… and mindlessly scrolling through your feed!

 And not all bloggers need to do this.
-If you plan to monetise your blog via ads, you’ll get there a lot quicker if you focus on SEO, than if you focus on social media.
+If you plan to monetize your blog via ads, you’ll get there a lot quicker if you focus on SEO, than if you focus on social media.

-The same if you plan to monetise by selling a product or service… in this case, you’ll do far better if you focus on building up an email list of warm leads via a series of targeted opt-in offers, than if you spend all your time on social media.
+The same if you plan to monetize by selling a product or service… in this case, you’ll do far better if you focus on building up an email list of warm leads via a series of targeted opt-in offers, than if you spend all your time on social media.